-Braised Short Rib Soup – a new version of Beef Barley Soup.
-A very rich and satisfying version of a favourite soup that uses flavorful beef short ribs to create a deliciously deep broth.
+Braised Short Rib Soup.
+A new version of Beef Barley Soup.
+A very rich and satisfying version of a favourite soup that uses flavourful beef short ribs to create a deliciously deep broth.

 This braised short rib soup came about because Spouse was feeling under the weather today and in need of a little wholesome comfort food to see her through her misery.
 Her love of almost any kind of soup has been well documented on these web pages, so I took off to the market to see what I could come up with.

 I managed to find some short ribs that looked pretty good and I thought that if I slow braised them and pulled them apart like pulled pork to add to the soup it would be particularly rich and delicious.

 I had made some beef stock using my oven method only the day before, so that was waiting in the fridge for me to skim off the solidified fat and put to good use.
 The timing was perfect.

 My own preference for soups, especially when I’m feeling poorly, is to keep it as simple as possible.
 Spouse loves barley in her beef soup so I decided only to add carrots to the simple soup and let the rich flavour of the beef and the flavoursome depth of the broth be the foundation of the soup.